kasibanteg/Team10_2026SpringB_CSE540_Freight_Supply_Chain_Provenance_System/README.md

 ---

 ## Project Overview
 This project is designed and developed by group10 with the aim of implementing a hybrid blockchain Django solution for freight supply chain management.
-It enables secure shipment tracking, booking confirmations, and payments using Ethereum smart contracts, while providing a user friendly interface with Django and Stripe integration.
+It enables secure product creation for known clients or producers,shipment tracking, booking confirmations, and payments using Ethereum smart contracts, while providing a user friendly interface with Django and Stripe integration.
 Key features include immutable payment records, shipment provenance, and automated reporting for admins and users.<br>
-The project tracks freight shipments, booking confirmations, and payments using a hybrid architecture:
+The project tracks product creation for known clients or producers,freight shipments, booking confirmations, and payments using a hybrid architecture:
 - **Django backend** for authentication, quotes, bookings, and system configuration (PostgreSQL DB)
 - **Ethereum blockchain** for immutable storage of payments, shipment records, and status reports
 - **Stripe** for payments (credit/debit)